In the summer of 1996, I moved to Camp Marannook.

 It was supposed to be just a summer off between college and the start of my career as a sociologist, but it quickly became a year-round staff position.
 The woods, kids, quietness (and chaos), ministry, and more all pulled me towards a new home.

-Eventually, we moved to Colorado Springs and were able to spend more time camping, hiking, and admiring the mountain views and wildlife.
+Eventually, we moved to Colorado and were able to spend more time camping, hiking, and admiring the mountain views and wildlife.
 It has been the best healing and inspiration for our family, but still living in a small metro city has been overwhelming and no longer feels right or healthy (especially for our boys).

 It is time to return.